NeuraiProject/neurai-rpc/README.md

 # neurai-rpc

-A package that will help you do RPC calls from Node.js to your Raven core node, that is your full Neurai node.
+A package that will help you do RPC calls from Node.js to your Neurai core node, that is your full Neurai node.

 # Install
 ```